 2.1.1 Reference to children as indicator of child-centeredness

-The constitutional imperative of distinguishing between adults and children is emphasised by the Constitutional Court in Centre for Child Law v Minister for Justice and Constitutional Development and Others, where it held that
+The constitutional imperative of distinguishing between adults and children is emphasised by the Constitutional Court in Centre for Child Law v Minister for Justice and Constitutional Development and Others, where it held that:

 [t]he children’s rights provision [section 28 of the Constitution] creates a stark but beneficial distinction between adults and children.
 It draws a distinction between adults and children below the age of 18 and requires that those under 18 be treated differently from adults when authority is exercised over them.

 The Schools Act does not make a distinction between education for adults and that for children.
 Instead, the Act applies to all school education for learners from grade R to grade 12.
 The definition of a “learner” is given as any person who receives education or is obliged to receive education in terms of the Act.
 In fact, the word “child” is not even defined in the Schools Act and is used only twice in the Act.
 The legislation also does not refer to the best interests of the child, except for section 8A dealing with searches and seizures.
 This provision was added only in 2007.
 The argument that there is a lack of focus on the best interests of the child in the school discipline context is further strengthened by the absence in section 8 of the Schools Act of any real indications that the legislator recognises the particular vulnerabilities of transgressing children as learners as opposed to the position of adult learners.
+The legislation also fails to distinguish between the needs and interests of transgressing learners, the victims of transgressions and the broader school community.

 In contrast the Child Justice Act has an explicit focus on children under the age of 18 years.
 This is clear from the preamble of the act, the definition of the word child and the numerous references in different sections of the act to the best interests of the child as the guiding principle in different procedures applicable to children in conflict with the law.